minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-server.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

-## Bonus guide: Sparrow Terminal
+## Bonus guide: Sparrow Server

 {: .no_toc }

 ---

-Sparrow Terminal is a stripped down version of Sparrow that can be run on systems without displays.
+Sparrow Server is a stripped down version of Sparrow that can be run on systems without displays.
 It's primarily intended as a configuration utility for running Sparrow as a server daemon.

 Difficulty: Medium
 {: .label .label-yellow }